 - 4.13.1.
 The assessment carried out under the First Aid at Work Regulations is that the school would expect to have a First Aider on site when open for pupils.
 The policy of the Trust is that they will provide first aid for pupils and visitors which means that the school will have a number of first aiders and there will be an element of specialist first aid other training such as the use of epi-pens. - 4.13.2.
 There are first aiders on site for the duration of the school day.
-The Caretaker is first aid trained and therefore the majority of the time the school is open during the holidays, there will be a first aider on site.
+The Caretakers are first aid trained and therefore the majority of the time the school is open during the holidays, there will be a first aider on site.
 When the school is open to school staff during the holidays and after school until 5pm, as a minimum, there will be a First Aider on site. - 4.13.3.
-On-site First Aid boxes are kept [in the First Aid medical room and in key locations across the school site (Food Tech, DT, Dance Studio, PE and Science workrooms.=, as well as the Main Reception and First Aid rooms. and each classroom].
-They are checked and replenished by the Lead First Aider on a termly basis/ Appointed Person. - 4.13.4.
-Medications such as inhalers are kept in a specified box/ cupboard in the first aid room/classroom [and administered by the class teacher/Teaching Assistant].
+On-site First Aid boxes are kept in the First Aid medical room and in key locations across the school site (Food Tech, DT, Dance Studio, PE and Science workroom), as well as the Main Reception.
+They are checked and replenished by the Lead First Aider on a termly basis.

+- 4.13.4.
+Medications such as inhalers are kept in a specified box/ cupboard in the first aid room and administered by the pupil with oversight from the class teacher/a first aider.
 Any student with Asthma or Anaphylaxis is asked to carry an inhaler/Epipen on them at all times.
 Parents are also asked to supply an inhaler/Epipen that can be kept in the first aid room.
 The school also keeps a small supply of generic inhalers and Epipens for use in case of emergency.
-Epi Pens are kept on the person in a 'bumbag' worn by the Teaching Assistant (or whoever is with the child that may be in need of it).
-Other specialist items such as those requiring refrigeration are kept in the main office.
+Other specialist items such as those requiring refrigeration are kept in the first aid room. - 4.13.5.

-- 4.13.5.
 All school vehicles carry a first aid kit.
 These must be checked regularly. - 4.13.6.
 The First Aid Training and Administration of Medicines training for staff is refreshed three yearly.